 |Session 2 (for full-time on campus students)||$6,000, $4,000 or $2,000||Session 2 only|

-If you are awarded a scholarship for the duration of your session 1 and 2 of your Associate Degree in Policing Practice studies, please note that the scholarship payments are only paid upon your arrival to the campus in week 10.
+If you are awarded a scholarship for the duration of your session 1 and 2 of your Associate Degree in Policing Practice studies, please note that the scholarship payments commence from week 11 onwards until the end of session 2.

 What are my chances of being awarded a scholarship?